mosaicml/llm-foundry/TUTORIAL.md

 To enable both, we fork triton and make it pip installable as `triton-pre-mlir`.
 [`attn_impl=triton` can then use `triton-pre-mlir`](https://github.com/mosaicml/llm-foundry/blob/main/llmfoundry/models/layers/flash_attn_triton.py#L49) leaving the version of triton required for torch2 intact.

+#### Known issue with sm89+ GPUs
+Under the hood, part of `triton-pre-mlir` compile path uses LLVM11.
+H100 GPUs (sm90 GPUs) are not formally supported until LLVM15 (technically it doesn't support anything sm89+).
+Updating the LLVM version used by `triton-pre-mlir` to LLVM13 seems to be relatively easy.
+Updating to LLVM14 (or LLVM15) cannot be done because there are breaking changes.
+What is the result of this?
+Although sm89+ is not **formally** supported until LLVM15, our testing on H100 GPUs shows that `attn_impl=triton` still works well and still runs fast.
+The only issue is that when the network is starting to run, LLVM might throw a warning like: `'sm_90' is not a recognized processor for this target (ignoring processor)`.
+This warning does not seem to effect performance.

 ### Can I finetune using PEFT / LORA?
 - The LLM Foundry codebase does not directly have examples of PEFT or LORA workflows.
 However, our MPT model is a subclass of HuggingFace `PretrainedModel`, and we are working on adding the remaining features to enable HuggingFace’s [PEFT](https://huggingface.co/docs/peft/index) / [LORA](https://huggingface.co/docs/peft/conceptual_guides/lora) workflows for MPT.